The insider advice on this page is from one of Wendy’s Trusted Travel Experts for the Galápagos Islands: Allie Almario of Premier Tours.

 Stargazing.
 Since you’re on the equator, you can see the stars from both hemispheres.
 And since you’re cruising through one of the least-populated places on earth, there is zero light pollution.
 The skies are clearest from April through June.

-If you’re flying to Quito (UIO) from the United States, try to arrive no later than 10pm.
+Try to arrive no later than 10pm.
 The airport is roughly 45 minutes from downtown, and it will take you at least an hour to collect your luggage and go through customs.
-Note that many Galapagos flights originate in Quito before stopping in Guayaquil, so you may have a pre-dawn pick-up on the day your cruise starts.
+Note that many Galápagos flights originate in Quito before stopping in Guayaquil, so you may have a pre-dawn pick-up on the day your cruise starts.

-On your way home: The Quito airport doesn’t have any airline-specific VIP lounges, but you can use the airport’s private lounge for about $35 per person.
+On your way home: The Quito airport doesn’t have any airline-specific lounges, but you can use the airport’s private lounge for about $40 per person.